lschulz/scion-cpp-test/README.md

 Background: In order to install to /etc/scion an absolute path is given to `install()`, using a relative path or `CMAKE_INSTALL_SYSCONFDIR` results in a path prefixed with /usr.
-Using an absolute path is not a perfect solution however, since absolute paths only work for the DEB packages not necessarily for other CPack generators or manual installation.
+Using an absolute path is not a perfect solution however, since absolute paths only work for the deb packages not necessarily for other CPack generators or manual installation.

 ```bash
 mkdir build